 Take it up to 70mph and see if it shakes.
 Many trucks have vibration problems due to bent wheels, out of round tires, unbalanced tires or worn suspension parts.
-If you feel a vibration under the drivers feet it could be a bad front drive shaft.
+If you feel a vibration under the drivers feet it could be a bad front drive shaft which can also give you a burnt rubber smell.
 See if the truck pulls to one side or the other.
 This could be a brake problem or alignment.
 Alignments are expensive.

 See if the transfercase will shift into 4H and 4L.
-This is best done on a dirt or a gravel road.
+This is best done on a dirt or a gravel road, not on a hard surface.
 If you have a problem getting the truck out of lock put it in reverse for about 5 feet, shift into N and shift the transfercase.

 Drive the truck in a very slow tight turn in both directions.
 See if the tires are rubbing on the hood or suspension.
 This could indicate over sized tires or sagging springs.
 If you hear any creaking noises it could be loose front body mounts.